Descriptive Summary

 McFarland's second tour, Pence commanded a division of destroyers in the Near East under Admiral Bristol, high commander.

-at the United States Naval War College (1924-1927) in Newport, Rhode Island, as a student, then as an instructor.
-Pence returned
+and at the United States Naval War College (1924-1927) in Newport, Rhode Island, as a student, then as an instructor.
+Pence

-served as chief of staff of the 6th, 7th and 8th Naval Districts while serving as captain of the yard, Charleston, South Carolina.
+he served as chief of staff of the 6th, 7th and 8th Naval Districts while serving as captain of the yard, Charleston, South

-From 1941-1944, Pence served as a liaison officer to the General Board of the Navy, which advised the Secretary of the Navy
+Carolina.
+From 1941-1944, Pence served as a liaison officer to the General Board of the Navy, which advised the Secretary

-on all matters of naval policy.
-Collaterally, from 1943-1944, Pence served as the Navy Department liaison officer for matters
+of the Navy on all matters of naval policy.
+Collaterally, from 1943-1944, Pence served as the Navy Department liaison officer

 on Far Eastern Affairs with the Joint Post War Committee (Joint Chiefs of Staff).